isralduke/thatbook/book-42-luke.md

 ### Jesus Brought Before Pilate

 <a name="23:1">23:1</a> Then the whole group of them rose up and brought Jesus before Pilate. <a name="23:2">23:2</a> They began to accuse him, saying, “We found this man subverting our nation, forbidding us to pay the tribute tax to Caesar and claiming that he himself is Christ, a king.” <a name="23:3">23:3</a> So Pilate asked Jesus, “Are you the king of the Jews?”
-He replied, “You say so.” <a name="23:4">23:4</a> Then Pilate said to the chief priests and the crowds, “I find no basis for an accusation against this man.” <a name="23:5">23:5</a> But they persisted in saying, “He inas the people by teaching throughout all Judea.
+He replied, “You say so.” <a name="23:4">23:4</a> Then Pilate said to the chief priests and the crowds, “I find no basis for an accusation against this man.” <a name="23:5">23:5</a> But they persisted in saying, “He incites the people by teaching throughout all Judea.
 It started in Galilee and ended up here!”

 ### Jesus Brought Before Herod